A convolution method for numerical solution of backward stochastic differential equations: Extensions

 \section{Extensions}

-Various simple extensions can be made of the convolution method.
-One of the most important is reflected BSDEs.
-We also consider the convolution method under decoupled FBSDEs.
+Various extensions of the convolution method can be made.
+We consider the convolution method under decoupled FBSDEs and reflected FBSDEs.
 These cases have interesting applications in mathematical finance, especially for option pricing.